See end for an update.Word Count:

 "Hey," Xander said, grabbing the bag.
 "You'll have to wait until after dinner like everyone else."
 Standing up, he stepped over them and ran into the house, Willow on his heals.

 Laughing at their antics, Buffy followed them in.

 Furling, as a race belong to Stargate.
 They never actually appear physically in the series (Yes, I'm aware of Stargate Episode 200 where they are depicted as Ewoks but that was for a Wormhole Extreme movie.
 It isn't canon.).
 They look sort of like elves in this AU.

 Buffy's Furling heritage won't play a huge part for a while in this series but it won't be forgotten.
 However, I don't really consider this a crossover yet.
-A post high school story in this series will (someday) be a true BtVS/Stargate crossover.
+A story with Joyce, however, does go full-bore crossover, with some extra.